 The EPS will be responsible for the final selection of the recipient of the award, and the administration of the award will be undertaken jointly by the Psychology Section of the British Science Association, and by the EPS.

-The outcome of the competition will be announced around the end of October in the year of nomination.
+The outcome of the competition will be announced between the end of October and early November in the year of nomination.

 Undergraduate Prize lectures (members’ only)